Betty Sutton (D-OH)

-Congresswoman Sutton is incumbent in the 2002 – 2010 Ohio Congressional District 13.
-She is a candidate for re-election in the 2012 – 2020 Ohio Congressional District 16.
+Congresswoman Betty Sutton was the incumbent in the 2002 – 2010 Ohio Congressional District 13.
+She lost her bid for re-election, in the 2012 – 2020 Ohio Congressional District 16, to Jim Renacci

 A Leader Who Makes a Difference for Northeast Ohio